(CNN) — The former Soviet Republic of Georgia is a country shrouded in mystery.

 The baths in Abanotubani follow the Persian tradition, only the thermal water bubbles up naturally from the ground below.

-Tbilisi gets its name from the Old Georgian word "tbili," meaning warm, due to its hot, sulfurous water.
+Tbilisi gets its name from the Old Georgian word "tbili," meaning warm, because of its hot, sulfurous water.

 Moving away from Abanotubani, a walk into the Old Town reveals old Georgian and Armenian churches, mosques and synagogues and even the ruins of the most northern Zoroastrian fire temple.